 No to the advance of private initiative, because private initiative means autonomy, empowerment, independence from the State.
 Private initiative is called freedom, and freedom nurtures hope.

-The times of idyllic romances, of soothing promises and energetic songs that foretold futures of glory are behind us.
-Now we know each other and have looked each other in the eye.
+Gone are the times of idyllic infatuations, of soothing promises, and of energetic songs that foretold futures of glory.
+Now we know each other and have looked each other in the face.
 Now we know that it was all manipulation and lies.

-It's no longer worth pretending.
-Only hard hands and continuous threats remain.
-Only attempts to convince that hope is futile, and that dreaming of a different tomorrow is worthless.
+It is no longer worth pretending.
+Only the iron fist and the constant threat remain.
+Only the attempt to convince that hope is useless, and that dreaming of a different tomorrow is of no use.

-And yet, in the heart of this people, every new day, amidst precariousness and tyranny, a voice deep within renounces and resonates: 'I exist' – says hope – and one day, one day, we will manage to change the night for a freedom that becomes midday."
+And yet, in the heart of this people, every new day, amid precariousness and tyranny, a voice deep within is reborn and resonates: 'I exist' – says hope – and one day, one day, we will manage to change the night for a freedom that becomes midday."

 What do you think?